NunoSempere/clarivoyance/list/index.md

 - ★ By how much will the best score on the MMLU increase between 2023 and end of 2027?

 - ★★★ (FT) 2025/2030/2035 Penn Machine Learning benchmarks database halvings of compute.
   - Question details: Consider all the benchmarks in the Penn Machine Learning benchmarks database (https://epistasislab.github.io/pmlb/).
-Consider the estimated compute needed to achive state-of-the-art performance in April 2023, C1.
+Consider the estimated compute needed to achieve state-of-the-art performance in April 2023, C1.
 Consider the estimated compute needed to achieve that same performance, which may no longer be state-of-the-art, in April 2025/2030/2035, C2.
 Define the number of halvings for a specific benchmark as log2(C1/C2).
 Now consider the average of log2(C1/C2) for all benchmarks.
 This question resolves as the [resolution council]'s best estimate for that average in 2025/2030/2035.

-- ★★★ (FE, UF) How much money will be spent worldvide training AIs in the average year between 2024 to 2040, as a multiple of the amount spent in 2023?
+- ★★★ (FE, UF) How much money will be spent worldwide training AIs in the average year between 2024 to 2040, as a multiple of the amount spent in 2023?
 Question resolves according to the [resolution council]'s best estimate in 2040.

 - ★★ In what year will the first high quality AI written scientific textbook be published/released for free online?